-In April of 2013, the EBT Administrator went to each district office, where she conducted an EBT training to all Division of Client Services (DCS) users of the EBT system (EDGE).
+Status Report as of June 30, 2014: In April of 2013 the EBT Administrator went to each district office, where she conducted an EBT training to all Division of Client Services (DCS) users of the EBT system (EDGE).
 EBT training material was updated.
-In the Summer of 2013 and again in March of 2014, updates to the EBT Quick Answer Guide were distributed (Attachment 8).
+In the Summer of 2013 and again in March of 2014, updates to the EBT Quick Answer Guide cheat sheet were distributed (Attachment 8).
 DCS regional administrators have monitored proper destruction processes for EBT cards in all district offices.
-Additionally, the EBT Administrator includes the regional administrators on any issues that arise from her data monitoring with specific district offices.
+And the EBT Administrator includes regional administrators on any issues that arise from her data monitoring with specific district offices.

-As was noted in the response to the audit observation, the business case for having cards come to State Office outweighs any benefits associated with direct mail to clients.
+As we wrote in our response to the audit observation, the business case for having cards come to State Office outweighs any benefits associated with direct mail to clients.
 As such, this concludes reporting on this audit element.